ChenHaowei2008/CTFWriteups/BlahajCTF-2023/christmas/README.md

 2) Remove wish

     - This was a free function.
-However, a simple doubule free or use after free is not possible as they set the pointer to the chunk to null after they are done using it (Good programming practices?? :astonished:)
+However, a simple double free or use after free is not possible as they set the pointer to the chunk to null after they are done using it.
+(Good programming practices?? :astonished:)

 3) View wish